The Worst Parents In Sports History

 McCarthy didn’t return to the ring, and Wilson got the win by default.
 His mom was banned from any future fights.

-17. Cecil Fielder — Prince Fielder's Father
+17. Cecil Fielder (Prince Fielder)

-Bottom line: If you have a long enough baseball memory, your first recollection of Prince Fielder would be sitting in the Detroit Tigers’ dugout next to his father and MLB star Cecil Fielder.
+If you have a long enough baseball memory, your first recollection of Prince Fielder would be sitting in the Detroit Tigers’ dugout next to his father and MLB star Cecil Fielder.
 So how did the two become estranged for over a decade after Prince Fielder made it to the big leagues?

 It starts with Cecil Fielder taking $200,000 of Prince Fielder’s $2.4 million signing bonus from the Milwaukee Brewers in 2002 without his son’s permission and blowing it on gambling, among various other misuses of his son’s finances.